microsoft/WhatTheHack/xxx-AzureMonitoring/Coach/Solution-01.md

 ![](../Images/01-02-Add-db.png)

 ![](../Images/01-03-View-db.png)

-#### Send the SQL DB Active transactions metric to Azure Monitor
+#### Send the SQL Server VM performance counters to Azure Monitor

-##### From the portal

-If you navigate to the Metrics blade for both VMs, you should only be able to see Virtual Machine host metrics.
-To add guest-level monitoring, go to Diagnostics settings blade of the SQL Server VM, select the Diagnostics storage account (create a new one or use one of the already existing), click "Enable guest-level monitoring".
-Once the settings are installed, you will see a list of monitored basic performance counters.

-To find the correct SQL DB counter, go to your Azure Portal, open the VM, then open Run Command as shown in the screen below.
+To find the correct name of the SQL DB counter, go to your Azure Portal, open the VM, then open Run Command as shown in the screen below.

 ![enter image description here](../Images/01-05-Run-cmdlet.png)
 Run the command - (Get-Counter -ListSet SQLServer:Databases).Paths